A Career as a Physical Therapist Assistant

 Visit the Health Sciences Admissions page for details.
 Follow the admissions procedures detailed adhering to the stated deadlines.
 All interested applicants, must apply to Broward College AND the PTA Program AND send transcripts from ALL other institutions they attended.
 This includes courses completed at Florida SouthWestern State College (FSW) or other institutions.
 During the application period, you will find FSW PTA Application Instructions to guide you in applying to the program, as an FSW student.

 While completing general education courses at Florida SouthWestern State College (FSW) as an AA student, students should meet with the FSW Financial Aid department to determine eligibility.
 For the term when the student anticipates acceptance into the Broward College PTA Program, the student should indicate Broward as the institution on Financial Aid paperwork and communicate with the Financial Aid department at Broward.

 Yes, you will need to travel to the Broward campus located in Coconut Creek, Florida on a few occasions once accepted to the program.

 After You Are Accepted Into the Program

-Once accepted into the program the student must complete the following certificate courses and must provide documentation that the certificates have been completed by August.
-The certificate courses MUST be taken at Broward College and the number of hours for each certificate must be met.
-Further instructions for completion of these certificates will be provided, to students who have been accepted into the program, during the Pre-Admission Orientation Meeting that occurs in the Spring.
+Once accepted into the program the student must complete the following certificate course and must provide documentation that the course has been completed by August.
+Further instructions for completion of this certificate will be provided, to students who have been accepted into the program, during the Pre-Admission Orientation Meeting that occurs in the Spring.
 Students will be notified of this meeting once they have been accepted into the program.